ringpackages/deploy-ring/README.md

 <p align="center">
   <strong>The definitive guide to deploying Ring applications.</strong>
   <br />
-  From modern cloud servers with Docker to traditional shared hosting, we provide clear, production-ready tutorials to get you live.
+  From modern PaaS providers and cloud servers with Docker to traditional shared hosting, we provide clear, production-ready tutorials to get you live.
 </p>

 <p align="center">